- 3 large black bananas

 - 75ml vegetable oil or sunflower oil, plus extra for the tin

 - 225g plain flour (or use self-raising flour and reduce the baking powder to 2 heaped tsp)

 Baking powder is a raising agent that is commonly used in cake-making.
 It is made from an alkali…

 A fragrant spice which comes from the inner bark of a tropical tree.
 When dried, it curls into…

 Heat oven to 200C/180C fan/gas 6.
 Mash 3 large black peeled bananas with a fork, then mix well with 75g vegetable or sunflower oil and 100g brown sugar.

 Add 225g plain flour, 3 heaped tsp baking powder and 3 tsp cinnamon or mixed spice, and combine well.
 Add 50g dried fruit or nuts, if using.

-Bake in a greased, lined 2lb loaf tin for 20 minutes.
+Bake in an oiled, lined 2lb loaf tin for 20 minutes.
 Check and cover with foil if the cake is browning.